fatihcandev/local-weather-report/README.md

-This is a website that you can get the latest weather report of your location.
+This is a website that you can get the latest weather report of your location from.

 # Tools that had been used